hybox/aws/README.md

 ```

 8. (Optional) If you set the `ContactEmail` parameter, which enables messages from the contact form to be sent to a specified email address, you will also need to verify that email address in SES.
 Go to the [SES console](https://console.aws.amazon.com/ses/home) (make sure to select the correct region) select _Email Addresses_ then the _Verify a new email address_ button.
 You will need to click a link from an email that is sent to complete the verification process.

+9. (Optional) Enable HTTPS support
+    - Create the certificate: Use the AWS Certificate Manager to create an SSL certificate for the domain configured in Route53 (in step 2 above).
+To complete the certificate creation, a verification email will be sent to the address [defined by the domain registration](https://whois.icann.org/en).
+If you already have a certificate for this domain, [use the command line AWS tool to add it to IAM.](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl-upload.html)
+    - Turn on HTTPS:
+        - Select the Hyku webapp application in the Elastic Beanstalk console
+        - Choose the _Configuration_ section and select the gear icon for the _Load Balancer_ section
+        - Select the new SSL cert in the _SSL certificate ID_ drop-down box
+        - Set secure listener port to 443
+        - Verify the protocol box (below the secure listener port) is set to HTTPS
+        - Select Apply at the bottom of the page.

 ## Travis deployment integration